Kyriosity/read-write/README+/.net/README+/b.deduced/cs-underused_parts.md

 ## Reflection

-Rumors of "illegal" hacking and slow performance follow the reflection but are unfair.
+The image of "illegal" hacking and rumors of slow performance follow the reflection but are unfair.
 It does worth tricks and has become a programming paradigm (unless trying to substitute "direct" language construct).

 // ToDo: link to caller !